msdickinson/DickinsonBros/README.md

 <a href="https://github.com/msdickinson/DickinsonBros.Test">
-    Test - adds ablity to DI unit tests, and helper methods
+    Test - Adds ablity to DI unit tests, and helper methods
 </a>